VideojogosLusofona/linq-projects/4x/README.md

 In turn, the choice of the collection or collections to use should also be appropriate for the problem.

 The class structure should be well thought out and logically organized, making use of *design patterns* as appropriate.
-In particular, the project should follow an [MVC] approach (discussed in LP1, see last semester's _slides_), and be developed taking into account the principles of object-oriented programming, among others, the [SOLID] principles.
+In particular, the project should follow an [MVC] approach, and be developed taking into account the principles of object-oriented programming, among others, the [SOLID] principles.

 These principles must be balanced with the [KISS] principle, crucial in the development of any application.